IlyasKadi/Postfix-mail-Server/README.md

 During installation, you will be asked to choose the type of mail configuration, choose “Internet Site”.

+> We can select the No configuration option if we want to keep the default Postfix settings.
+The Internet site allows us to send and receive emails using SMTP.
+Therefore, we select the second option as shown in the following screenshot.

 <div align="center">
     <img src="images/Postfix-conf0.png">
 </div>

 Now enter the fully qualified domain name that you want to use for send and receive emails.
+In our case, it is `ataman.me`.

 <div align="center">
     <img src="images/Postfix-conf1.png">